Genre: Historical Fiction

 About Pip Williams

-Pip Williams is a social researcher and the author of the memoir One Italian Summer and the novel The Dictionary of Lost Words.
+Pip Williams is a social researcher and the author of the memoir One Italian Summer and the novels The Dictionary of Lost Words and The Bookbinder.
 Williams currently lives in South Australia.
 Visit the author’s website →